About the conference

 What are the outcomes of the International Conference?The International Conference takes decisions in the form of resolutions.
 It endeavours to adopt these resolutions by consensus.

-Are the International Conference outcomes legally binding?Participants are encouraged to ensure the effective implementation of the Conference decisions and outcomes and are requested to report on the status of implementation of resolutions and pledges, through voluntary reporting.
+Are the International Conference outcomes legally binding?Participants are encouraged to ensure that Conference decisions and outcomes are effectively implemented, and are requested to report back on the status of implementation of resolutions and pledges through voluntary reporting.